Background

 GLASS (Global Limb Anatomic Staging System) and Target Arterial Path (TAP)

 The Global Limb Anatomic Staging System (GLASS) categorizes anatomic complexity using stages I–III based on lesion severity in the femoropopliteal and infrapopliteal segments along a selected Target Arterial Path (TAP)—the single most appropriate arterial route to the foot.
-GLASS stage, integrated with WIfI and patient risk factors, forms the PLAN framework (Patient risk, Limb severity [WIfI], ANatomic complexity [GLASS]) recommended in the Global Vascular Guidelines.
-This integrated assessment guides treatment strategy: lower GLASS stages (I–II) favor an endovascular-first approach, while higher complexity (GLASS III) with available autogenous conduit supports bypass-first revascularization [14].
+GLASS stage, integrated with Wound, Ischemia, and foot Infection (WIfI) and patient risk factors, forms the PLAN framework (Patient risk, Limb severity [WIfI], ANatomic complexity [GLASS]) recommended in the Global Vascular Guidelines.
+This integrated assessment guides treatment strategy: lower GLASS stages (I–II) favor an endovascular-first approach, while higher complexity (GLASS III) with available autogenous conduit supports bypass-first revascularization (Conte 2019)📄.

 GLASS Anatomic Staging